Anger: Self-reports of Psychological Anger

+The study suggests a number of existing subscales that can be used to measure these five domains of anger.

 Philosophical perspectives

 Ancient history

 Ancient Greek philosophers, describing and commenting on the uncontrolled anger, particularly toward slaves, in their society generally showed a hostile attitude towards anger.
 Galen and Seneca regarded anger as a kind of madness.
 They all rejected the spontaneous, uncontrolled fits of anger and agreed on both the possibility and value of controlling anger.
 There were disagreements regarding the value of anger.
 For Seneca, anger was "worthless even for war".
 Seneca believed that the disciplined Roman army was regularly able to beat the Germans, who were known for their fury.
 He argued that "... in sporting contests, it is a mistake to become angry".

 Aristotle on the other hand, ascribed some value to anger that has arisen from perceived injustice because it is useful for preventing injustice.
 Furthermore, the opposite of anger is a kind of insensibility, Aristotle stated.
 The difference in people's temperaments was generally viewed as a result of the different mix of qualities or humors people contained.
 Seneca held that "red-haired and red-faced people are hot-tempered because of excessive hot and dry humors".
 Ancient philosophers rarely refer to women's anger at all, according to Simon Kemp and K.T.
 Strongman perhaps because their works were not intended for women.
 Some of them that discuss it, such as Seneca, considered women to be more prone to anger than men.